CChenalds17/CS2620_RPC/README.md

-# CS2620 Design Project 1: Wire Protocols
+# CS2620 Design Project 2: RPC

 The documentation for this project is located in *Documentation/Documentation.md*